mina-tang/RecipeForSuccess/index.md

 The genre Romance and Relationship has now a slight negative effect on the average rating. 😬 If Gertrude is hoping for a good review instead, she should do a Drama.

-## The Final Cut: What Did We Uncover?
+## The Final Cut: What Did We Uncover? 🕵️‍♂️
+Looks like a lead actor's physical and demographic characteristics really don't have that much of an effect on the success of a movie.
+There really is no one recipe to success!
+Maybe the secret sauce is just originality and breaking the mold.
+Producers, if that's what you want, Gertrude will be the perfect fit!

 --> summary and explain our key take aways
 It's all the same!
 Take Gertrude!